yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/apip_overview.md

 API Portal supports two rendering tools to customize the visualization of the APIs and their methods.

-### Swagger.io SwaggerUI

-This interface shows the commonly known fields of a method, and it is the default option for SOAP APIs.
-It supports only API Gateway as an OAuth resource server.

 ### AMPLIFY SwaggerUI

-This is the default tool used to visualize REST APIs.
+This is the UI tool used to visualize REST APIs.
 It supports OpenAPI specifications and it is built over the official Swagger.io.
 In addition to the commonly known fields of a method, the AMPLIFY SwaggerUI also provides the following:

 * **Examples (or, snippets)** - This section displays a line or block of code that you can copy and paste, and run straight away using the relevant tool (curl, Titanium, node.js, web.js).
 * **OAuth Authorization code flow** - Allows you to request a token to authorize access to your requests using an OAuth authorization code, as opposed to the `Client credentials` option where you need a secret key to request the token.